trufnetwork/adapters/.github/ISSUE_TEMPLATE/new-data-stream-request.md

 ---
 name: New data stream request
-about: Request specific data to be added to Truf Network and offer compensation
+about: Are you a data consumer?
+Request specific data to be added to Truf Network
-title: 'New Data: [Price of apples in the US market]'
+title: 'Request Data: [Price of apples in the US market]'
 labels: ''
 assignees: ''

 ---

 # Requirements
-Describe the expected outcome of the data request
+Describe the expected outcome of the data request.

 ## Preferred data providers
 Name the data providers from which you would prefer your data to be ingested.
 Leave N/A if there is no preference.

 ## Start date